freeCodeCamp/contribute/src/content/docs/how-to-add-playwright-tests.md

 pnpm run playwright:install-build-tools
 ```

-Alternatively you can follow official documentation referenced below:

-To install and configure Playwright on your machine check out this [documentation](https://playwright.dev/docs/intro#installing-playwright).

 To learn how to write Playwright tests, or 'specs', please see Playwright's official [documentation](https://playwright.dev/docs/writing-tests).

 ## Where to Add a Test